Childhood Depression: Prevalence, Symptoms, And Treatment

 Want to learn more about childhood depression?

-Counseling options for teens and parents
+Counseling options for teens and parents: Speak with a mental health professional

 If your child is experiencing symptoms of childhood depression, consider seeking support from a therapist or psychiatrist.
 Many children are treated for this condition, and you can reach out for help anytime.
 In addition, if you are experiencing mental health concerns related to your child's depression or want to talk to a professional about how to help them best, you might benefit from therapy yourself.